Everspace/Excellent-Homebrew-Approach/content/Artifacts/Armor/Six Blessings/Glories of the Maidens' Auspice.md

 Your soak increases by the number of beads you have lit.

-If you have all 6 beads lit, your soak is increased by an additional 6, and you gain an additional 6 hardness.
+If you have all 6 beads lit, your reduce the post-soak withering damage you take by by 1, and gain an additional 6 hardness.